kumar-utsav/HW/HW4/README.md

 2. Copy the ```docker-compose.yml``` file of the server folder to the server droplet.
 Do ```docker-compose up```.
 This will create two containers one for redis and another for redis-ambassador.

 3. Now, copy the ```docker-compose.yml``` file of the client folder to the client droplet.
 Do ```docker-compose up```.
 This will create one container for redis-ambassador.
 This will connect to the redis server running on the server droplet.
+In this compose file, you need to pass in the ip address of the droplet running the container running the redis server.

 4. Now, run ```docker run -i -t --rm --link redis-ambassador:redis relateiq/redis-cli```.
 This will create a new container linked to the redis ambassador which will give you access to the redis-cli.